boulardlab/BS_EMSeq/src/pages/index.markdown

 The correlation between methylation loss and expression of single copy genes is in [Meth Expr Corr](https://boulardlab.github.io/BS_EMSeq/2022/12/07/meth-expr-corr.html)

 **Repository of the project with source code** is [here](https://github.com/boulardlab/BS_EMSeq).

+For the same project, the analysis of Transposable Elements expression from RNASeq data is [here](https://boulardlab.github.io/BS_RNASeq/2020/11/11/TE-DE-analysis.html) and the source code [here](https://github.com/boulardlab/BS_RNASeq).